Jean7667/RBM_APP/README.md

 #### Goals for the website

-- To allow customers to see the menu before visiting the café
+- To allow customers to browse the list of experts and their skills
-- To allow customers to plan their booking in advance
+- To allow customers to plan to book a consultant
-- To safely store the bookings data and make it available for designated staff to approve or decline it in an easy way
+- To store the bookings data
+- change the booking update the customer profile

 ### Wireframes

-The next stage of UX design planning was creating the basic wireframes using [Figma](https://www.figma.com/).
+The next stage of UX design planning was creating the basic wireframes using Pencil Create minimalist and visual interface that is easy navigate.
-My intention was to create visually pleasing and easy to navigate website.
-Below I did not include the base homepage and login page, as I used the initial planning examples from above instead.

 > Large to medium screens

 ![About Us page]

-![Our Cats page]

-![Contact Us page]

-![Menu page]

-> Small screens

 ![Home page]